In the Beginning There was Chaos!

 Whatever theory you choose to believe, trauma started from our very beginning of time and is a well-known concept of biology and science.
 Even in religious sectors, they cannot deny that it thrust Adam and Eve into trauma.

 This research has led me to the belief that all traumas began at the moment a spark flew and ignited our descent into suffering and pain.
 With trauma living in our cells, bones, organs, and muscles, it is no wonder why we have a conundrum of ways to treat trauma.
 Medical professionals use medication, psychiatrists use talk therapy and drugs, and religious orders use prayer and exorcism.
 All are trying to eliminate the effects of trauma, so much so that healing has become a billion dollar business in America.

 I am convinced we can do better.
 This is why I created Your Moment of T.R.U.T.H.
 (The Road to Unresolved Trauma).
 We do not need to spend billions of dollars to heal from chaos and trauma.
 Put your money in the belief that you can, and will, eliminate stress and depression.
 The key is to focus on yourself and find the fuel to cope, and even wipe away, your doubts.
 Believe in healing—it is in your hands.

 You can purchase my book and workbook by clicking here.
 YMT is available on Kindle.

 Alexis Acker-Halbur is an award-winning author and medical miracle.
-Child abuse made her seriously ill and put her in harm’s way numerous times.
-She survived and now shares her experiences and tools with women and men who have been traumatized.
-To order her tools for healing trauma book, Never Give Up: Break the Connection Between Stress and Illness, click here.
-If you would like to read her 2020 published fictional novel, THE BEAR: In the Middle of Between, click here.
+Child abuse made her seriously ill and put her in harm’s way many times.
+She survived and shares her experiences and tools with women and men who have been traumatized.